Talk is cheap

 We explained that she wasn’t alone and that this was by no means unheard of.
 And we also explained that, thankfully, her professional indemnity insurance was there to help.

 To say she was relieved was an understatement.
-With the financial might and legal expertise of her insurance company behind her, for the first time in months she could see a light at the end of the tunnel.
+With the financial might and legal expertise of her insurer behind her, for the first time in months she could see a light at the end of the tunnel.

 Negotiations with Mrs Smith’s legal representatives started and just a few months later, with help from us and the insurer’s appointed solicitor, the claim was settled for £35,000.
 Sam was understandably delighted with the outcome.